-Eric Levenhagen has served as our Chief Administrative Officer since April 2018 and has served as our Executive Vice President of Legal since April 2017 and as General Counsel since September 2016.
-Previously, Mr. Levenhagen served as Assistant General Counsel at Landmark Aviation, an aviation services company from September 2014 to August 2016.
-Prior thereto, Mr. Levenhagen was a practicing corporate attorney from September 2009 to September 2014 and Adjunct Professor of Business Law and Ethics at Belhaven University from January 2010 to July 2016.
-Before practicing law, Mr. Levenhagen served in marketing and finance roles in several companies, including Northwest Airlines.
-He received a BS from Texas Christian University and a JD from Mitchell Hamline School of Law in St. Paul, Minnesota.
+Eric Levenhagen was named Chief Human Resources Officer in July 2022.
+Prior to being named CHRO, since 2018, he served as General Counsel and Chief Administrative Officer.
+Mr. Levenhagen joined Sun Country as General Counsel in September 2016 and was promoted to Executive Vice President of Legal in 2017.
+Prior to joining Sun Country, Mr. Levenhagen was Assistant General Counsel at Landmark Aviation, an aviation services company, and a practicing corporate attorney.
+He was an adjunct professor of business law and ethics at Belhaven University from 2010-2016.
+Before practicing law, Mr. Levenhagen served in marketing and finance roles at several companies including Northwest Airlines.
+He received his BS degree from Texas Christian University and his JD from Mitchell Hamline School of Law.